flux-framework/flux-core/doc/man1/flux-shell.rst

   this option directly, as it will be set automatically by options of higher level commands such as :man1:`flux-submit`.

+.. option:: output.limit=SIZE

+   Truncate KVS output after SIZE bytes have been written.
+SIZE may be a floating point value with optional SI units k, K, M, G. A value of 0 is considered unlimited.
+The default KVS output limit is 10M for jobs in a multi-user instance or unlimited for single-user instance jobs.
+   This value is ignored if output is directed to a file.

 .. option:: output.{stdout,stderr}.path=PATH

   Set job stderr/out file output to PATH.